German submarine U-843: Fate

 Leaving Bergen on 6 April 1945, U-843 was sunk on 9 April, in the Kattegat, west of Gothenburg, in position 57°32′N 11°23′E, by rockets from a British Mosquito fighter-bomber of No. 235 Squadron RAF.
 Of the U-boat's crew of 56, only 12 survived.

 In 1958 the wreck was raised and transported to Moss in Norway, where it was scavenged due to its valuable contents such as tungsten in the keel, natural rubber and one metric ton of opium.
 The wreckage was then broken up at Gothenburg.

 Wolfpacks

-U-843 took part in five wolfpacks, namely:
+U-843 took part in five wolfpacks during its first patrol: